 Will Mission Control stay free?

-Open source — yes for foreseeable future.
+Open source.
+Yes for the foreseeable future.

 How does this compare to Hermes Workspace?

+Different ecosystem.
 Hermes has Hermes Workspace.
+OpenClaw has Mission Control.

 Related Reading